SKT-STK/CraftingRebalancedDP/README.md

-now you can get back the normal log after stripping it by crafting 4 of them in a grid (you will only get 3), trapdoors craftings now yield 4 instead of 2, you can now undispense your dispenser yielding you both a dropper and a randomly-damaged bow (due to the limitations of the game's datapack crafting mechanisms, the bow will be /give'n to the player after they have collected the other item from the crafting bench), you can now dispenserize you droppers (combine a dropper with a bow to get a dispenser)
+now you can get back the normal log after stripping it by crafting 4 of them in a grid (you will only get 3), trapdoors craftings now yield 4 instead of 2, you can now undispense your dispenser yielding you both a dropper and a randomly-damaged bow (due to the limitations of the game's datapack crafting mechanisms, the bow will be /give'n to the player after they have collected the other item from the crafting bench), you can now dispenserize you droppers (combine a dropper with a bow to get a dispenser), every recipe that accepted cobblestone now accepts all variants of cobblestone (cobblestone, cobbled_deepslate, blackstone) instead of just vanilla-chosen recipes having such behavior